About

 ~ Quote from a video produced by the UNFCCC secretariat, The United Nations Framework Convention on Climate Change and the Kyoto Protocol, also known as the Climate Change Secretariat

-In June 2015, Pope Francis published his encyclical letter Laudato Si’ which in strong words told humanity to change its ways and stop polluting the air.
 In October 2018, the United Nations’ Panel on Climate Change, IPCC, published their landmark Special Report, which stated that the climate emergency “requires rapid, far-reaching and unprecedented changes in all aspects of society.”
+In the bigger scheme of things, the call was being ignored.

-Welcome to www.climatesafety.info
+Welcome to the world of climate safety, www.climatesafety.info